President – Dr. Analisa Smith

-Dr. Analisa L. Smith has served LDA for many years, being active at the national and state level.
-Smith is the 2nd Vice President on the LDA of America Board of Directors and has served as chair, cochair, and as a member on several national LDA committees, and on subcommittees and task forces.
-Smith has worked for 20+ years in both the public & private sector advocating for individuals with disabilities, serving as a specialist in working with students with learning disabilities.
-She works professionally as an education education consultant, as a special needs homeschool consultant, and as a distance education professor.
-She is certified in nine areas of education in two states.
-Smith holds a B.S. in Elementary and Special Education from Columbia College, an M.Ed. in Education from the University of South Carolina, and a Doctorate of Education in Education Administration from Nova Southeastern University.
+Dr. Analisa L. Smith has worked for 25(+) years in the public & private sector advocating for individuals with disabilities.
+She works professionally as an education consultant, a homeschool consultant, a distance education professor, and a classroom teacher.
+She is certified/endorsed in 12 areas of education in two states.
+Smith has a a Doctorate of Education in Education Administration from Nova Southeastern University, an M.Ed. in Education from the University of South Carolina, and a B.S. in Elementary and Special Education from Columbia College.
 Smith is the author of Transition Toolbox: Postsecondary Success for the Student with a Disability, a book that focuses upon transition issues and services for the mildly disabled individual.
-She is the mother of two children, with one son having Asperger’s and several learning disabilities, and a grandmother to a grandson and granddaughter.
-Smith’s passion is to work with LDA to promote advocacy and support for individuals with LD to ease the path of learning for them.
+She is the mother of three sons and a grandmother to a grandson and granddaughter.
+Smith’s passion is to promote advocacy and support for all students.

 Treasurer – Debbie Gladden